 The IESO may schedule test activation for HDR resources regardless of whether the above conditions are met, if there is evidence that the resource is not able to deliver demand response capacity at any time during the obligation period.

-A second test within an obligation period will not be required if the hourly demand response resource delivers its capacity obligation through a non-test-based or test-based activation during that obligation period.
+A second test within an obligation period will not be required if the HDR resource delivers its capacity obligation through a non-test-based or test-based activation during that obligation period.

-Failure of an hourly demand response resource to perform successful test activation may result in one or more of the following:
+Failure of an HDR resource to perform successful test activation may result in one or more of the following:

 Non-performance charges as specified in “Market Manual 5.5: Physical Markets Settlement Statements,”